eyemeets/os-neuronstep-server/README.md

 ## NeuronStep Course Curriculum Generator

-**NeuronStep** is a curriculum validation and course content generation system powered by AI.
-It helps create, analyze, and validate course objectives, curricula, and outlines, making it a valuable tool for educators, content creators, and course designers.
+**NeuronStep** is an AI-driven course generation system designed for students, educators, course creators, and anyone interested in structured learning.
+By leveraging the "gpt-4o-mini" model, it creates, analyzes, and validates course objectives, curricula, and outlines.
+NeuronStep utilizes educational frameworks like Bloom's Taxonomy and Cognitive Load Theory, providing users with a structured, adaptive learning experience tailored to their needs.

 ## Features
 - **Course Objective Validation**: Validate learning objectives against curricula and receive feedback on their suitability.